IBM RT PC: Sales and market reception

-The IBM RT had a varied life even from its initial announcement.
-Most industry watchers considered the RT as "not enough power, too high a price, and too late."
+When the RT PC was introduced in January 1986, it competed with several workstations from established providers: the Apollo Computer Domain Series 3000, the DEC MicroVAX II, and Sun Microsystems Sun-3.
+Rivals, Computerworld said, "breath[ed] a sigh of relief" that IBM's product was neither cheaper nor faster than theirs.
+Analysts said that RT PC was too expensive (almost $40,000 for a CAD/CAM system) and imitative of rivals' products, with unimpressive graphics and networking capabilities, but expected that IBM would continue to compete for the workstation market.

+The performance of the RT, in comparison with other contemporaneous Unix workstations, was not outstanding.
+In particular, the floating point performance was poor, and was scandalized mid-life with the discovery of a bug in the floating point square root routine.
+Personal Computer World said "it's hard to see what you get with the 6150 that you can't get by combining any other Unix box to run multi-user applications, with a cheap AT clone to run single-user PC applications".
+Both MIT's Project Athena and Brown University's Institute for Research in Information and Scholarship found the RT inferior to other computers.

 Many thought that the RT was part of IBM's Personal Computer line of computers.
 This confusion started with its initial name, "IBM RT PC".
 Initially, it seemed that even IBM thought that it was a high-end Personal Computer given the initially stunning lack of support that it received from IBM.
 This could be explained by the sales commission structure the IBM gave the system: salesmen received commissions similar to those for the sale of a PC.
 With typically configured models priced at $20,000, it was a hard sell, and the lack of any reasonable commission lost the interest of IBM's sales force.